Anmol-Baranwal/Anmol-Baranwal-Profile/README.md

 # My Flutter Portfolio App

+> ℹ️ You can access the apk file [here](https://drive.google.com/file/d/1x8GuZ-MUtD0DqpH5TDZx1bqRdE7nhsfN/view?usp=sharing).

 My Flutter portfolio app is a comprehensive showcase of my professional journey, highlighting various aspects of my career, skills, and interests.
 The app is structured into five main sections, each accessible through navigation:

-## Sections

 - **Profile**: Discover my professional profile, including an introduction and key details about me.
 -  **Projects**: Explore a curated selection of projects I've worked on, along with descriptions and links to the source code or live demos.